yellappa-s/Ringtone-Manager/README.md

-if you want to listen different ringtone for every call you receive install the app grant necessary permisions add your favorite ringtones to the list you will hear a random ringtone every time you receive a call ringtone will be chosen from the list
+if you want to listen different ringtone for every call you receive install the app grant necessary permisions add your favorite ringtones to the list you will hear a random ringtone chosen from the list everytime you receive a call

 Note: you to receive the call to hear a different ringtone for the next call